EmployeeIssues.comU.S. Employee Rights in Plain English

 For example, the Fair Labor Standards Act (FLSA), considered to be the "main" pay law because it regulates equal pay, overtime pay and the minimum wage from the Federal level, does not require employers to grant employee paid time off.
 In fact, the FLSA doesn't require employers to grant any employee time off from work, paid or not.

-The Federal Family and Medical Leave Act (FMLA) requires employers to grant time off to eligible employees, to care for themselves or family members.
-But the FMLA does not require employers to grant paid time off.
-Still, some employers permit employees to use accrued or borrow against future-earned PTO for FMLA leave.
+Did you know?The Federal Family and Medical Leave Act (FMLA) requires employers to grant time off to eligible employees to care for themselves or family members, but the FMLA does not require employers to grant paid time off.
+Still, some employers permit employees to use accrued PTO or borrow against future-earned PTO for FMLA leave.

 Many employers voluntarily provide paid time off anyway, to attract and retain employees in competition with other employers.
-But, because providing employee PTO benefits is voluntary, employers may impose limitations and conditions; in other words, your employer may call most of the shots, such as requiring you to postpone PTO you'd like to use for vacation.
+But, because providing employee PTO benefits is voluntary, employers may impose limitations and conditions; in other words, your employer may call most of the shots, such as requiring you to postpone earned PTO that you'd like to use for vacation.

 To rightfully take disciplinary action against employees for paid time off policy violations, employers typically must also have made employees aware of the documented policies in advance, along with the consequences for violating them.